Getting Started

 The DEFAULT section in the service file describes the service itself: human readable name, nodes where the service is expected to run on…

-Every other section defines a ressource managed by the service.
+Every other section defines a resource managed by the service.

 Step 4 : Service configuration check